rladies/meetup-presentations_sanfrancisco/2019-01-22_January-Lightning-Talks/README.md

 ### 3. Analyzing Park Maintenance with R by Emily Vontsolos

 Using R from data import to visualization, the Parks Maintenance team has built a data pipeline using RForcecom, and tidyverse pkgs to clean, analyze, and visualize the data.
 While this system has advanced the analytical strength of reporting, there are also challenges with using R for old school, PDF-style, reports.
-These challenges, and some upcoming improvements will be explored during this talk.
+These challenges, and some upcoming improvements will be explored in the talk.

 ### 4. Random Problems with R by Kellie Ottoboni